openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/2_lexical.rst

 .. meta:
     frontend_status: Done
     todo: note: let number: long=0xFFFFFFFF --> 0xFFFFFFFF FFFFFFFF, because the int typed -1 is sign extended.
-0xFFFFFFFF is not interpreted as 4294967295, decause it does not fit in an int
+0xFFFFFFFF is not interpreted as 4294967295, because it does not fit in an int

 *Integer literals* represent numbers that do not have a decimal point or an exponential part.
 Integer literals can be written with bases 16